johnshearing/beemocracy/BeemocracyMina.md

       * Once the deposit is refunded, the reputation is nullified and can not ever be used again.
     * Consider a zero knowledge demonstration of human memory recall for the 24 word passphrase of the hardware wallet which identifies the Mina account for the anonymous reputation identity.
       * The human demonstrates they have memorized the 24 word passphrase on their Ledger hardware wallet without revealing it.
-      * In front of a witness, the human resets their Ledger hardware wallet by entering the pin number incorrectly three times.
+      * In front of a witness, the human resets their Ledger hardware wallet by entering the pin incorrectly three times.
-      * Now it is like a brand new device with no passphrase and no applications.
+      * Now it's like a brand new device with no passphrase and no applications.
-      * In front of a witness, but without showing the words as they are entered, the human inputs the 24 word passphrase for the Mina account associated with the anonymous reputation identity.
+      * In front of a witness, but without showing the words as they are entered, the human inputs the 24 word passphrase from human memory for the Mina account associated with the anonymous reputation identity.
       * In front of a witness, the human loads the Mina application onto the Ledger hardware wallet.
-      * In front of a witness, the human then signs a message with Ledger hardware wallet to prove that the device does indeed control the Mina account associated with the anonymous reputation identity.
+      * In front of a witness, the human then signs a message with the Ledger hardware wallet to prove that the device does indeed control the Mina account associated with the anonymous reputation identity.
       * This proves the anonymous reputation is controlled by a human without revealing who the human is.
-      * There is a lot of human effort in this proof which can be considered part of the cost which prevents spaming governance with anonymous reputations.
+      * There is a lot of human effort invested in this proof which can be considered part of the cost which prevents spaming governance with anonymous reputations.

 #### **Constitutional Amendments: Protecting Mina From Becoming Like The Central Banks Or From Being Enslaved By Them**
   * [Right in the Bitcoin genesis block is a reference to a newspaper article about the abuse of central banks.](https://en.bitcoin.it/wiki/Genesis_block)